Wyko/essential_deathworlders/content/books/bolthole-aces/chapter-01-Innocence-Lost.md

 **Goruu**

 Goruu felt like his chest had been broken yet again.
 Beside him, Amyni was reading the same sensor information with a look of utter disbelief on her face.
-"I don’t… understand."
+"I don’t... understand."

 Gorai hadn’t been a heavily established colony, but it also wasn’t fledgling either.
 It was the first colony of his species and was gaining more and more significance in the local galactic markets with each passing revolution.
 Borrowing an adage from the humans, Firefang and One-Fang Fathers had also decided not to put ‘all their eggs in one basket’ militarily.
 Disproportionate even to the strong planet-bound development, Gorai’s orbital infrastructure had seen incredible leaps in scale over the past several revolutions to the point where it almost mirrored Gao’s production capacity and tonnage.
 Gorai’s native system boasted a great wealth of minerals and anyone with more brains than a Naxas could see the advantages to using those minerals here rather than shipping them back to Gao.
 In order to supply and support such massive industry, a large concentration of Firefang’s squadrons, as well as whatever One-Fang ships were not already detached to the Dominion fleets or assigned to Gao, were stationed specifically at Gorai.
 Or, at least, they _had_ been.